quicwg/base-drafts/draft-ietf-quic-transport.md

 # Datagram Size {#datagram-size}

 A UDP datagram can include one or more QUIC packets.
 The datagram size refers to the total UDP payload size of a single UDP datagram carrying QUIC packets.
-That is, the datagram size includes includes the QUIC headers and protected payload, but not the UDP or IP headers.
+The datagram size includes includes the QUIC headers and protected payload, but not the UDP or IP headers.

 The maximum datagram size is defined as the largest size of UDP payload that can be sent across a network path using a single UDP datagram.
+The maximum datagram size MUST be at least 1200 bytes.

 QUIC depends upon a minimum IP packet size of at least 1280 bytes.
 This is the IPv6 minimum size ({{?IPv6=RFC8200}}) and is also supported by most modern IPv4